uspki/policies/certificate-policy.md

 Before issuing Subscriber certificates or Subordinate CA certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.4.
 The point-in-time readiness assessment shall be completed no earlier than twelve (12) months prior to issuing Certificates and shall be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate

 ## 8.2 Identity/qualifications of assessor
-The CA's audit shall be performed by a Qualified Auditor.
+CA audits shall be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit
 2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.4)